 Social workers are there to support you and your family during your radiotherapy treatments.
 They can provide counselling and can help arrange other supportive services.

 Receptionists

-The receptionists are most likely the first people you will meet when you come to our department.
+The receptionists are most likely the first people you will meet when you come to the Cedars Cancer Centre.
 They can assist you with check-in, booking appointments, forms and parking passes.